Silicone Rubber Parts: Tubing, Seals, and More

 - Under ordinary pressure, contact with steam typically causes little or no deterioration

-- Flame retardant, will not ignite easily.
-Some products received UL94 V-0 certification according to the UL94 (USA) standards for flammability classification.
+- Flame retardant with additives, with some products receiving UL94 V-0 certification according to the UL94 (USA) standards for flammability classification

 - Low chemical reactivity